quicwg/base-drafts/draft-ietf-quic-qpack.md

 are called "vulnerable," because the loss of a different packet can keep the reference from being usable.

-The encoder can choose on a per-header-block basis whether to favor higher compression ratio (by permitting vulnerable references) or HoL resilience (by avoiding them).
+The decoder can signal that it is willing to process vulnerable references by setting SETTINGS_BLOCKING_HEADER_REFERENCES to true.
+In this case, the encoder can choose on a per-header-block basis whether to favor higher compression ratio (by permitting vulnerable references) or HoL resilience (by avoiding them).

 The header block contains a Base Index (see {{absolute-index}}) which is used to correctly index entries, regardless of reordering in the transport (see